JeanBaptisteRamette/JeanBaptisteRamette.github.io/_posts/2023-07-06-Analyzing-anti-analysis-features-in-gootkit.md

 * Environment: malware may try to detect if it is being run in a virtual machine (for example with `cpuid` instruction), an emulated environment (such as Windows Defender's), or looking for virtualization artifacts like registry keys, filesystem, envvar...if one of those is detected, the malware may choose to stop its execution to avoid showing off its behavior.

-In the main function of our gootkit sample, we have the following conditions:
+In the main function of our Gootkit sample, we have the following conditions:

 {:style="text-align:center;"}
 ![Exit conditions](/assets/blog-post-gootkit-anti-analysis/checks.png)

 if the branch is taken, the program will exit early, which makes us not able to analyze it properly.
-Let's analyze the 3 functions, and determine what gootkit is checking for.
+Let's analyze the 3 functions, and determine what Gootkit is checking for.

 ## Anti-analysis check n°1